naycpp/LeetCode-Solutions/README.md

 🧠 DSA Problem Solving

-This repository contains my solutions to Data Structures and Algorithms (DSA) problems from platforms like LeetCode and other coding platforms.
+Welcome to my DSA Problem Solving Repository! 🚀 This repository contains my solutions to coding problems from LeetCode and other coding platforms, primarily written in C++.
+I use this repository to practice Data Structures and Algorithms, improve my problem-solving skills, understand different algorithmic patterns, and consistently track my progress. 💻📚

+🎯 Purpose

-I'm building this repository to consistently practice problem-solving, strengthen my DSA fundamentals, and prepare for software development and technical interviews.
+The main goal of this repository is to build strong DSA fundamentals, improve logical thinking, learn efficient problem-solving techniques, and prepare for technical interviews and software development roles.
+Each problem I solve is added to this repository as part of my continuous learning journey. 🔥

-📚 Topics Covered
+📚 Topics

-Arrays
-Strings
-Hashing
-Two Pointers
-Sliding Window
-Binary Search
-Sorting
-Linked Lists
-Stacks & Queues
-Recursion & Backtracking
-Trees
-Binary Search Trees
-Graphs
-Heaps & Priority Queues
-Dynamic Programming
-Greedy Algorithms
-Bit Manipulation
-Other Problem-Solving Patterns
+The repository covers various DSA concepts including Arrays, Strings, Hashing, Sorting, Binary Search, Two Pointers, Sliding Window, Linked Lists, Stacks, Queues, Recursion, Backtracking, Trees, Graphs, Heaps, Greedy Algorithms, Dynamic Programming, Bit Manipulation, and other important problem-solving patterns.

 💻 Language

-C++
-🎯 Goals
-Improve problem-solving skills
-Build strong DSA fundamentals
-Learn and recognize common problem-solving patterns Practice consistently
-Prepare for technical interviews
-Track my coding progress
+All solutions in this repository are primarily implemented using C++.

 📈 Progress

-I will continuously update this repository as I solve new problems and learn new concepts.
+This repository will be continuously updated as I solve more problems and learn new concepts.
+My aim is simple: solve consistently, understand deeply, and improve every day. 🚀

-Consistency beats intensity.
-Keep solving. 🚀
+⭐ Support

+If you find this repository useful, feel free to ⭐ star the repository and explore the solutions.
+Every problem is another step toward becoming a better problem solver. 💪

 📜 License

-This repository is licensed under the MIT License.
+This project is licensed under the MIT License.